Quinn: A Dragon Slayer.

 - Elemental Baggage: Averted.
 The film explains how the dragons create the fire: two glands each produce half of what is called "natural napalm," which when combined, ignites upon contact with the air.
-Being rather large animals, the dragons are able to breathe fire for more than long enough.
+Being rather large animals, the dragons can breathe fire for more than long enough.

-- Expanded Universe: The video game of the movie shows juvenile dragons, who are ground-dwelling creatures looking rather like dinosaurs.
+- Expanded Universe: The video game of the movie shows juvenile dragons, who are ground-dwelling creatures looking much like dinosaurs.

 - Fake-Out Opening: The film starts with twelve-year-old Quinn meeting up with his mother on the construction site where she works.
 We learn what Quinn's lost — a £3000-a-year scholarship and that his (presumably wealthy) father is no longer in the picture — and for a minute it looks as though the film's going to be a serious picture about Quinn and his mother struggling to make ends meet... aaand then the dragons appear.

 - Feed It a Bomb: How the male dragon is killed: shooting an explosive-wrapped crossbow bolt into its wide open mouth when it's about to fire its Breath Weapon.

 - Final Boss: The male dragon, whose defeat spells the end of the entire species.